 How Effective Are Protease Inhibitors Against HIV?

-A method called HAART (highly active antiretroviral therapy) is an effective and widely accepted treatment method for HIV and AIDS.
-The effectiveness of the HAART method is based on the use of three or more medications simultaneously to treat HIV.
+A method called ART (antiretroviral therapy) is an effective and widely accepted treatment method for HIV and AIDS.
+The effectiveness of the ART method is based on the use of three or more medications simultaneously to treat HIV.
 The medications it relies on most heavily are protease inhibitors, along with other therapies.